Skip to Main Content

 • More than 40 hours per week in non-school weeks; and

-• More than six days in a week.
+• More than six days a week.

 Children between 16 and 18 are prohibited from working in certain hazardous occupations.
 These children may not be employed in a manufacturing or mechanical establishment for more than nine hours on any one day or more than 50 hours in any one week.
-See 21 V.S.A.
+21 V.S.A.
 430 et seq.

 Gun Laws